practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 404.

 ## Serving directories

+Start the server, and then open your web browser to http://localhost:2345/index.html.
+You should see the index.html file you put in the public directory.
+Congratulations, you're serving files over HTTP!

+---

 If you visit `http://localhost:2345` in your web browser, you'll see a 404 Not Found response, even though you've created an index.html file.
 Most real web